holzschu/ios_system/README.md

 - `ping`, `nslookup`, `telnet`: now provided in the [network_ios](https://github.com/holzschu/network_ios) package.
 - `traceroute` and most network analysis tools: require root privilege, so impossible inside a sandbox.
 - `unzip`: use `tar -xz`.
-- `nano`, `ed`: require user interaction, so currently impossible.
-- `vim`: like `ed`, but even more difficult (needs to access the entire screen, need to add lines to the keyboard for Escape, Tab... iVim is on the App Store, and can be accessed from inside OpenTerm using the `share` command.
-My fork of [iVim](https://github.com/holzschu/iVim) can launch shell commands with `:!`.
-It's easier to make an editor start commands than to make a terminal run an editor.
 - `sh`, `bash`, `zsh`: shells are hard to compile, even without the sandbox/API limitations.
 They also tend to take a lot of memory, which is a limited asset.
 - `git`: [WorkingCopy](https://workingcopyapp.com) does it very well, and you can transfer directories to your app, then transfer back to WorkingCopy.
 Also difficult to compile.